AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm-and-live-copy.md

 When you create a Live Copy in AEM, you can see and navigate through the Live Copy branch and use normal AEM functionality on the Live Copy branch.
 This means that you (or a process) can create new resources (pages and/or paragraphs) inside the Live Copy.
 E.g. a product for a particular region or country.

 * Such resources have no live relationship to the source/blueprint pages and are not synchronized.
 * Scenarios can occur that MSM handles as special cases.
-For example, when you (or a process) create a page with the same position and name in both the source/blueprint and live copy branches.
+For example, when you (or a process) create a page with the same position and name in both the source/blueprint and Live Copy branches.
 For such situations see [MSM Rollout Conflicts](/help/sites-administering/msm-rollout-conflicts.md) for more information.

 ![Live Copy with non-Live Copy pages](assets/live-copy-with-non-live-copy-pages.png)